MartinMiles/Personalization/README.md

 Instructions:

-1. Create an item under
+1. Create an item under/sitecore/system/Settings/Rules/Conditional Renderings/Conditions folder in Sitecore
 2. Enter your class and assembly into Type field and the following value into text field:
 	Where the QueryString Parameter [QueryStringName,,,QueryString Name] has a value that [operatorid,StringOperator,,compares to] [QueryStringValue,,,QueryString Value]